Does Eating Before Bed Give You Nightmares?

 Can eating sugar cause nightmares?

 The first of those cited studies above is also relevant here.
 In the list of foods that participants said affected their sleep, sugary treats came in just behind dairy.
 This was supported by another study, reported by Lifehacker, that established a link between nightmares and junk food.
-The study found that sugary treats trigger more brainwaves during sleep.
+The study found that sugary treats trigger more brain waves during sleep.

 A more active brain is then more susceptible to nightmares – as seven in ten of their participants found.